VATSALVARSHNEY108/B.O.I.-MARK-2/docs/OPTIMISTIC_WEATHER_GUIDE.md

-# 🌈 Optimistic Weather System for VATSAL AI
+# 🌈 Optimistic Weather System for BOI (Barely Obeys Instructions)

 ## Overview
 The Optimistic Weather System presents weather information in a **positive, upbeat, and motivating way**, turning any weather condition into an opportunity for joy and inspiration!